-JO NIEMEYER, Belux Tubo 01 table lamp
+JO NIEMEYER, Belux Tubo 01 Chrome Table Lamp

 Minimalist table lamp designed by German artist Jo Niemeyer for a design competition organised by Swiss lighting manufacturer Belux in 1984.
 This early version from circa 1985–1990 is made of chromed steel tube and equipped with a halogen light source.
 In this first execution, the opening for the light is shorter and more subtly positioned.
 The lamp can be adjusted in height by sliding the support frame along the structure, creating different functional positions.
 The small integrated switch on the tube is a particularly beautiful and refined detail!